nats-io/natscli/README.md

 Received  [ORDERS.processed] : 'order 4'
 ```

-Here `nats-req` cannot ack, but in your code you'd respond to the received message with a nil payload as a Ack to JetStream.
+Here `nats-req` cannot ack, but in your code you'd respond to the received message with a nil payload as an Ack to JetStream.

-#### Consuming Push Based Observables
+#### Consuming Push-Based Observables

-Push based observables will publish messages to a topic and anyone who subscribes to the topic will get them, they support different Acknowledgement models covered later, but here on the `MONITOR` one we have no Acknowledgement.
+Push-based Observables will publish messages to a topic and anyone who subscribes to the topic will get them, they support different Acknowledgement models covered later, but here on the `MONITOR` Observable we have no Acknowledgement.

 ```
 $ jsm obs info ORDERS MONITOR